Snehasishmt/DigitalNurture4.0-SupersetId-6391161-/DeepSkill/WEEK1/DESIGN_PATTERN/readme.txt

-All the codes and picture of output are in the src folder of respective Java Project
+All the codes and picture of output of the mandatory exercise are in the src folder of respective Java Project